wwelden/wwelden/README.md

 - 🐯 I'm currently pursuing a Computer Science degree at Trinity University

 - In my spare time I have been configuring Neo Vim and building terminal games in GO

+- I am currently working on a compiler written in GO

 - Some of my favorite project I have worked on consist of: